MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

     ![______](../../../media/mesh-201/001A-toolkit-in-github.png)

     You can either clone the repo or download a Zip file of the Mesh Toolkit samples.
-Cloning the repo will probably take longer, but in the future, you can get the latest changes by updating the repo instead of downloading the latest Zip file.
+Cloning the repo will probably take longer, but in the future, you can get the latest changes by updating the repo instead of downloading another Zip file.
 Note that we're not currently accepting code contributions to our samples.
-If you have any feedback or if you run into any issues with the samples or the Mesh toolkit, do the following: in a Unity project that has the Mesh toolkit package installed, select Mesh Toolkit -> Give feedback to Microsoft and then use the feedback link in the Mesh toolkit to let us know.
+If you have any feedback or if you run into any issues with the samples or the Mesh toolkit, do the following: in a Unity project that has the Mesh toolkit package installed, select **Mesh Toolkit** > **Give feedback to Microsoft** and then use the feedback link in the Mesh toolkit to let us know.

 **To download the Zip file**: